 In Newbridge, compensation can be sought if you suffer an injury and another party was demonstrably to blame.
 That party may be another individual, an organisation or company.
 Common incidents which lead to claims include road traffic accidents, trips and falls in public areas and injuries in unsafe workplaces.

-If the above information makes you think you might be entitled to pursue your own claim then the best way to ensure that it will be successful is by trusting its handling to Accident Advice Helpline.
-They have handled all manner of claims for well over 15 years and are on hand to assist you when you call either 0800 689 0500 or 0333 500 0993 from a mobile phone.
+If the above information makes you think you might be entitled to pursue your own claim, then the best way to ensure that it will be successful is by trusting its handling to Accident Advice Helpline.
+Our leading specialist law firm has handled all manner of claims for well over 16 years and are on hand to assist you when you call either 0800 689 0500 from a land line or 0333 500 0993 from a mobile phone.
+Why not pick up the phone and find out more about claiming your Newbridge compensation now?